 One of the things I wish I had thought more about before I went to the hospital was what I needed to make sure to take from the hospital after delivery.
-Sure, I had been told there would be free stuff to take from the hospital after birth, but I had no idea that I should be stocking up.
+Sure, I had been told there would be hospital freebies to take from the after delivery, but I had no idea that I should be stocking up.
 And I was totally unpepared for what things I’d need most.
 I had perfectly packed my hospital bag ahead of time, with numerous items I never even looked at, but I hadn’t made a plan for what I needed to take from the hospital when I left.
 If I had, here is what I would have made sure to stocked up on:

 1 & 2: Mesh Underwear & Giant Pads

 These two just have to be paired together in my opinion because, well, they kind of rely on one another.
 The mesh underwear is essentially one-size-fits-all so it has a lot of stretch.
 It’s breathable, disposable, and most important, it fits the giant pads and ice packs.
 I hate to say it, but after giving birth, that area of your body is just going to need you to cut it a break and let it do its thing.
 Grab a bunch of underwear and pads because you’ll be bleeding for weeks once you leave the hospital, so you won’t be jumping right back into your favorite pair of underwear anytime soon.
 Unless you’re a risk taker, then you do you.